bxparks/rpn83p/docs/USER_GUIDE.md

 The thicker bottom half of the VSC version prevents the hard-shell cover from sliding under the calculator.
-This means that the cover is floating around somewhere else while it is being used, which makes it more inconvenient and easier to lose the cover.
+This means that the cover is floating around somewhere else while the caculator is being used, which makes it more inconvenient and easier to lose the cover.

 **TI-84 Plus**